 All staff have the knowledge and awareness that children are capable of abusing other children (including online).
-All staff are clear about this school's policy and procedure regarding child-on-child abuse.
-We have a separate Child-on-Child Abuse Policy in addition to anti-bullying and behaviour policies to guide, inform and support children, staff and parents/carers.
+All staff are clear about this setting's policy and procedure regarding child-on-child abuse.
+We have a separate Anti-Bullying and behaviour policies to guide, inform and support children, staff and parents/carers.